bravery9/pen300/c2_reference/installing_havoc.md

 3. metatwin
 https://github.com/threatexpress/metatwin

-and SigThief
+and SigThief - this is  already done by Harriot.

-4. dll persistance, creating a service
+4. dll persistance, creating a service - not done

-5. create a shellcode for all this and then integrate it with darkarmour
+5. create a shellcode for all this and then integrate it with darkarmour - integrated with Harriot

 If you’re doing this in a real world pentest, put the shellcode through Harriet as we did before, use Donut to turn it back into shellcode and then inject it for more OPSEC